open up the Language of Medicine: Your Guide to Free Online Medical Terminology Courses

 Q: Is medical terminology different across various countries?

 A: While the core concepts remain the same globally, some variations in terminology might exist due to language differences or regional practices.
-However, the fundamental prefixes, suffixes, and root words remain relatively consistent internationally.
+Still, the fundamental prefixes, suffixes, and root words remain relatively consistent internationally.

 Conclusion: Embark on Your Medical Terminology Journey